-Source Basis Insurance Premium Up to 1% of the principal amount guaranteed, withheld from the proceeds of each loan disbursement Loan Processing and Origination Fee 0.40% of the principal amount guaranteed, paid by the U.S. Department of Education Account Maintenance Fee 0.10% of the original principal amount of loans outstanding, paid by the U.S. Department of Education Default Aversion Fee 1% of the outstanding amount of loans that were reported delinquent but did not default within 300 days thereafter, paid by transfers out of the Student Loan Reserve Fund
+Source Basis Insurance Premium Up to 1% of the principal amount guaranteed, withheld from the proceeds of each loan disbursement Loan Processing and Origination Fee 0.40% of the principal amount guaranteed, paid by the U.S. Department of Education Account Maintenance Fee 0.10% of the original principal amount of loans outstanding, paid by the U.S. Department of Education Default Aversion Fee 1% of the outstanding amount of loans that were reported delinquent but did not default within 300 days thereafter, paid by transfers out of the Student Loan Reserve Fund Collection Retention Fee 23% of the amount collected on loans on which reinsurance has been paid (18.5% of the amount collected for a defaulted loan that is purchased by a lender for rehabilitation or consolidation), withheld from gross receipts

-The Higher Education Act requires guarantee agencies to establish two funds: a Student Loan Reserve Fund and an Agency Operating Fund.
+The Securities Act requires guarantee agencies to establish two funds: a Student Loan Reserve Fund and an Agency Operating Fund.
 The Student Loan Reserve Fund contains the reinsurance payments received from the Department, Insurance Premiums and the Collection Retention Fee.
 The fund is federal property and its assets may be used only to pay insurance claims and to pay Default Aversion Fees.
 The Agency Operating Fund is the guarantor's property and is not subject to strict limitations on its use.